aricday/apimanagement/hazelcast-gateway/README.md

 (http://localhost:8081/hazelcast-mancenter)

-For some reason the hazelcast management container will log a different port.
-I had to change the UI port to 8081 to avoid conflicting with the API gateway HTTP port, which is the same.
+The hazelcast management container UI port is on 8081 to avoid conflicting with the API gateway HTTP port.

 After launching the Hazelcast Management UI for the first time you're going to need to define a password for the user admin.